← Home

 Since languages are cool and one of my interests; I’ve built this site to support pages and posts in multiple languages.
 The two languages I speak/write fairly effectively are English (en) and Esperanto (eo), so I’ve made a commitment to keep the main pages of this site available and up to date in each of these languages.
 These are:

-For blog posts: each site language has its own archive of posts which are written at different times.
-I often write posts in multiple languages but this is not guaranteed.
+For blog posts: each site language has its own archive of posts which are written totally separately.
+I sometimes write posts in multiple languages but this is not guaranteed (or indeed often).
 For example, I may write some posts only in Esperanto or only in English.
 Posts dated before 2021 are generally only available in English.

 If a page or post has translations, these are accessible underneath its title via the language menu using the ISO 639-1 code for the language.